geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 Authorization Settings
 ======================

-When using LDAP, the user information and privileges for |project_name| could be defined from the LDAP attributes.
+When using LDAP, the user information and privileges for GeoNetwork could be defined from the LDAP attributes.

 User information
 ````````````````